About Medical IDs

 cleaning.
 Necklaces: Are not rhodium coated.
 This includes the neck charm and chain.

-You can think of the Online Medical Registry as an extension of an engraved medical ID or a wallet card.
+You can think of MyIHR as an extension of an engraved medical ID or a wallet card.
 For example, in an emergency,

-your medical alert jewellery piece provides caregivers with a brief description of a few key facts.
+your medical alert jewelry piece provides caregivers with a brief description of a few key facts.

-If you sign-up for the Online Medical Registry when purchasing a medical ID, you will be given the option to puchase an Online Medical Registry Access Charm which can be engraved with clear instructions on where emergency
+When you sign-up for MyIHR when purchasing a medical ID, your PIN will be engraved on your ID with clear instructions on where emergency

 caregivers can go to find more detailed information about your medical conditions,